dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Quantum algorithm for linear systems of equations
 The quantum algorithm for linear systems of equations, designed by Aram Harrow, Avinatan Hassidim, and Seth Lloyd, is a quantum algorithm formulated in
 26 KB (3,808 words) - 05:02, 30 March 2019

-Clique problem (redirect from Approximation algorithms for the clique problem) Then a clique represents a subset of people who all know each other, and algorithms for finding cliques can be used to discover these groups of mutual friends
-82 KB (9,713 words) - 13:33, 7 February 2019

 Schur algorithm
 the Schur algorithm may be: The Schur algorithm for expanding a function in the Schur class as a continued fraction The Lehmer–Schur algorithm for finding